empiricaly/docsv2/guides/deploying-my-experiment/README.md

 {% hint style="warning" %}
 This tutorial does require some knownledge of Linux and servers.
-We are working on an even simpler experience for deployment.
+We are working on a simpler experience for deployment.
 Meanwhile, if it's too much, come talk to us in [Slack](https://join.slack.com/t/empirica-ly/shared_invite/zt-1fb34yq47-YlgYUJmXJAdv7QmHsa_fdw).
 {% endhint %}